Cloncurry, Queensland: History

 During World War II, Cloncurry was the location of RAAF No.23 Inland Aircraft Fuel Depot (IAFD), completed in 1942 and closed on 14 August 1944.
 Usually consisting of 4 tanks, 31 fuel depots were built across Australia for the storage and supply of aircraft fuel for the RAAF and the US Army Air Forces at a total cost of £900,000 ($1,800,000).

 The discovery of uranium at Mary Kathleen brought wealth to the community in the 1950s.
 Until the development of Mount Isa in the 1960s, Cloncurry was the administrative centre of the region.

 The first-ever flight of the Royal Flying Doctor Service of Australia took place from Cloncurry on 15 May 1928, using a de Havilland DH.50 aircraft hired from the then small airline, Qantas.
 A Royal Flying Doctor Service museum is situated in the town.

-The population in Cloncurry decreased from 3,898 in 1996 to 2,900 in 2002.
-It declined further to 2,719 by 2016.

 The Cloncurry Bob McDonald Library opened in 2012.